productml/blurr/docs/Data Transform Config (DTC).md

 ### Variable

-The Variable DataGroup works exactly the same as in the Streaming DTC.
+The Variable Aggregate works exactly the same as in the Streaming DTC.

-## Order of DataGroups
+## Order of Aggregates

-DataGroups can be defined in any order.
+Aggregates can be defined in any order.
 However, if field values are referenced within the DTC, they must be defined in the order in which they are referenced.
-For example, if a `BlockAggregate` uses a `Variable`, then the `Variable` DataGroup should be defined before the `BlockAggregate` so that the `Variable` is processed first and available to the `BlockAggregate` when the `BlockAggregate` is being processed.
+For example, if a `BlockAggregate` uses a `Variable`, then the `Variable` Aggregate should be defined before the `BlockAggregate` so that the `Variable` is processed first and available to the `BlockAggregate` when the `BlockAggregate` is being processed.

 # Processing field values